-Effects on Lactation
+Effects on Lactation and Breastmilk

 Relevant published information was not found as of the revision date.

-Harenberg J, Leber G, Zimmermann R et al. [Prevention of thromboembolism with low-molecular weight heparin in pregnancy].
-Geburtshilfe Frauenheilkd.
-1987;47:15-8.
-PMID: 3569823
+Harenberg J, Leber G, Zimmermann R, et al. Geburtshilfe Frauenheilkd.
+1987;47:15–8.
+[Prevention of thromboembolism with low-molecular weight heparin in pregnancy] [PubMed: 3569823]

-Richter C, Sitzmann J, Lang P et al. Excretion of low molecular weight heparin in human milk.
+Richter C, Sitzmann J, Lang P, et al. Excretion of low molecular weight heparin in human milk.
 Br J Clin Pharmacol.
 2001;52:708–10.
-PMID: 11736885
+[PMC free article: PMC2014571] [PubMed: 11736885]

-Lindhoff-Last E, Willeke A, Thalhammer C et al. Hirudin treatment in a breastfeeding woman.
+Lindhoff-Last E, Willeke A, Thalhammer C, et al. Hirudin treatment in a breastfeeding woman.
 Lancet.
 2000;355:467–8.
 [PubMed: 10841132]

 Low Molecular Weight Heparin

-Information presented in this database is not meant as a substitute for professional judgment.
+Disclaimer: Information presented in this database is not meant as a substitute for professional judgment.
 You should consult your healthcare provider for breastfeeding advice related to your particular situation.
 The U.S. government does not warrant or assume any liability or responsibility for the accuracy or completeness of the information on this Site.